Assessing and managing risk

 We borrow in the global debt capital market to fund our lending operations.
 The core function of Treasury is to prudently raise funding at competitive rates and to manage the investment of capital and reserves and the surplus liquidity portfolio.

 Treasury uses derivative products to minimise currency and interest rate risks arising from our core businesses and our treasury’s funding and investing operations.
-Our power to enter into derivatives transactions comes from our general powers in section 11 of the Export Finance Australia Act.
+Our power to enter into derivatives transactions comes from our general powers in section 11 of the EFIC Act.

 The Executive team reports the results of our treasury operations to the Board regularly.